Vince Lester

-Vincent Patrick Lester (born 28 July 1939) is an Australian politician.
+Vincent Patrick Lester (28 July 1939 – 17 August 2026) was an Australian politician.

 He was a National Party member of the Legislative Assembly of Queensland from 1974 to 2004, representing in succession the electorates of Belyando, Peak Downs and then Keppel.

 He served as a minister in several National Party governments throughout his career, having first been promoted in 1983 as part of Sir Joh Bjelke-Petersen's cabinet.
+Over the following six years, he served variously as Minister for Employment, Training, Small Business, Consumer Affairs, Industrial Affairs and Police.

+Early life

+Lester's father, who managed a cattle station near Quilpie, died when Lester was a young boy.
+Lester's mother than moved to Toowoomba where she rented a flat and found work as a barmaid.

+At the age of 18, Lester commenced an apprenticeship as a baker.
+Upon completing his apprenticeship, he managed a one-man bakery in the Central Queensland township of Duaringa where he stayed for two years.
+After that bakery prospered, Lester relocated to Clermont in the Central Highlands where he managed a bakery which employed seven men.